syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 {% endhighlight %}

-N〉 You need to refer the ej.unobtrusive,min,js file as the last script reference in _Layout.cshtml page  i.e. after referring ej.web.all.min.js file
+N>ej.unobtrusive.min.js script should be referred next to ej.web.all.min.js file reference since it dependent on it.

 By default, its necessary to add Script Manager code in the _Layout.cshtml file present within the ~/Views/Shared folder of your application.